-The Company's cash and marketable securities were sufficient to enable it to meet its liquidity requirements during fiscal 2020.
-The Company expects that its cash and cash equivalents and the Company's line of credit pursuant to a Loan and Security Agreement with Access Capital, Inc. will be sufficient to provide the Company with adequate resources to meet its liquidity requirements for the 12 month period following the issuance of these financial statements.
-Utilizing its accounts receivable as collateral, the Company has secured the line of credit to increase its liquidity as necessary.
-As of May 31, 2020, the net borrowings outstanding against this line of credit facility were \$501,000.
-The amount the Company has borrowed fluctuates and, at times, it has utilized the maximum amount of \$2,000,000 available under this facility to fund its payroll and other obligations.
-Additionally, in April 2020, the Company secured a SBA Paycheck Protection Program Loan ("PPP Loan") in the amount of \$6,659,000.
-At the time of application, the Company determined that the loan was necessary in order to secure the Company's ability to meet its obligations in the face of potential disruptions in it's business operations and the potential inability of its customers to pay their accounts when due.
-As of May 31, 2020, the Company had used approximately 53% of the PPP loan funds to fund its payroll and for other allowable expenses under the PPP loan.
+The Company's cash was sufficient to enable it to meet its liquidity requirements during the fiscal year ended May 31, 2021.
+The Company expects that its cash and cash equivalents and the Company's revolving credit facility (the "Credit Facility") pursuant to a Loan and Security Agreement with Access Capital, Inc. (the "Lender")will be sufficient to provide the Company with adequate resources to meet its liquidity requirements for the 12 month period following the issuance of these financial statements.
+Utilizing its accounts receivable as collateral, the Company has secured the Credit Facility to increase its liquidity as necessary.
+As of May 31, 2021, the net borrowings outstanding against this Credit Facility were approximately \$93,000.
+The amount the Company has borrowed fluctuates and, at times, it has utilized the maximum amount of \$2,000,000 available under this facility in the prior fiscal year to fund its payroll and other obligations.
+The Company was in compliance with all covenants under the Credit Facility as of May 31, 2021 and through the date of this filing.
+Additionally, in April 2020, the Company secured a PPP Loan in the amount of \$6,659,000 to meet its obligations in the face of potential disruptions in its business operations and the potential inability of its customers to pay their accounts when due.
+As of August 31, 2020, the Company had used 100% of the PPP Loan funds to fund its payroll and for other allowable expenses under the PPP Loan.
 The use of these funds allowed the Company to avoid certain salary reductions, furloughs and layoffs of employees during the period.
-While there is no guarantee that the Company will receive forgiveness for any outstanding amounts under the PPP Loan, it believes that it has acted in compliance with the terms of the program and plans to seek forgiveness of the PPP Loan.
+The Company applied for PPP Loan forgiveness and subsequent to the end of the reporting period, the application for forgiveness was accepted and approved; the PPP Loan was fully forgiven in July 2021.

-At May 31, 2020, the Company had working capital (total current assets in excess of total current liabilities) of \$12,239,000 including cash and cash equivalents and marketable securities of \$9,780,000 as compared to working capital of \$6,225,000 including cash and cash equivalents and certificates of deposit and marketable securities of \$4,222,000 at May 31, 2019.
-The increase in working capital was primarily due to the receipt of PPP loan funds in April 2020.
+At May 31, 2021, the Company had working capital (total current assets in excess of total current liabilities) of approximately \$8,898,000 including cash and cash equivalents and marketable securities of \$7,416,000 as compared to working capital of \$12,239,000 including cash and cash equivalents and marketable securities of \$9,780,000 at May 31, 2020.

-Net cash flow of \$1,567,000 was used in operations during fiscal 2020 as compared to \$1,584,000 of net cash flow used in operations in fiscal 2019.
-The cash used in operations for fiscal 2020 primarily resulted from the consolidated net loss of \$1,098,000, an increase in prepaid and recoverable income taxes of \$547,000, an increase in deferred taxes of \$148,000, and a decrease in accounts and other payables and accrued expenses of \$892,000, offset to some extent, by an increase in accounts receivable of \$386,000 and accrued legal settlement payable of \$828,000.
-The cash used in operations for fiscal 2019 primarily resulted from the consolidated net loss of \$1,299,000, an increase in deferred taxes of \$558,000, primarily from net operating loss carryforwards, and an increase in accounts receivable of \$216,000, offset, to some extent, by an increase in accounts and other payables and accrued expenses of \$535,000, primarily from increased accrued legal expenses and customer discounts.
+Net cash flow of approximately \$1,304,000 was provided by operations during the fiscal year ended May 31, 2021 as compared to \$1,567,000 of net cash flow used in operations in the prior year.
+The cash provided by operations for the fiscal year ended May 31, 2021 primarily resulted from an increase in accounts payable and other payables and accrued expenses of \$2,798,000 and a decrease in prepaid and recoverable income taxes of \$590,000 offset by the consolidated net loss of \$577,000 and an increase in accounts receivable of \$1,824,000.
+The increase in accounts payable and accrued expenses primarily resulted from the deferral of \$1,269,000 in payroll taxes as allowed by the CARES Act.
+One half of these deferred payroll taxes are due December 31, 2021 and the second half on December 31, 2022.
+The cash used in operations for the fiscal year ended May 31, 2020 primarily resulted from the consolidated net loss of \$1,098,000, a decrease in accounts payable and accrued expenses of \$892,000 and an increase in prepaid and recoverable income taxes of \$547,000, which were offset, to an extent, by a decrease in accounts receivable of \$386,000 and the accrual of \$828,000 for a legal settlement.